-Expanding Full Metal Jacket (EFMJ) Bullets Explained
+Expanding Full Metal Jacket Ammo: EFMJ Bullets Explained

-EFMJ vs Hollow Point
+EFMJ vs. Hollow Point

-Hollow Point – Hollow points were made to expand almost instantly when they hit something and mushroom at the end of the bullet.
-This not only attempts to eliminate over penetration but also increases the wound cavity to devastating proportions.
+Hollow points were made to expand almost instantly when they hit something, and mushroom at the end of the bullet.
+This not only attempts to eliminate over-penetration, but also increases the wound cavity to devastating proportions.
 While typically meant for pistols, there are HP bullets available for rifles and even shotguns (slugs).

-Expanding Full Metal Jacket – The EFMJ bullet functions just like a hollow point but there’s a huge difference in the bullet itself.
-It’s not hollow at all.
-It’s what’s known as a “soft-tip” and what this gives you is amazing uniformity with every shot.
+The EFMJ bullet functions just like a hollow point, but there’s a huge difference in the bullet itself – it’s not hollow at all.
+It’s what’s known as a “soft-tip,” and what this gives you is amazing uniformity with every shot.
 The way the end collapses in on itself and expands the sides functions extremely well.
-Some hollow point brands can fan out unpredictably so this solves that issue if it’s a concern for you.
-Federal Premium put some effort into this to give people a suitable alternative when hollow points started getting banned in various areas.
+Some hollow point brands can fan out unpredictably, so this solves that issue if it’s a concern for you.
+Federal Premium put effort into this feature to give people a suitable alternative when hollow points started getting banned in various areas.

 The Federal EFMJ is currently offered in 9mm, .40 S&W, and .45 ACP.
 When looking at the specifications, one will note that the bullet weights are a bit on the light side and the velocities are a bit faster than the average load for the respective caliber.
 This is beneficial in two areas – one is that the lighter bullet weight generates less felt recoil, and the other benefit is that the high velocity helps the bullet to expand faster and more reliably.